 And blossoms blown away;

 By sorrow and care’s dismay, –

-In the fifth quintet of ‘The Schoolboy,’ the speaker turns to address his parents as he sees them like the ones that could possibly change his situation.
+In the fifth quintet of ‘The Schoolboy,’ the speaker turns to address his parents as he sees them as the ones that could possibly change his situation.
 If only he can convince them to see things his way.
 In this stanza, he presents them with the reasons why they should not force him to go to school.

 He speaks about his own childhood joys as being “buds” that are being “nipped” and “blossoms” that are blowing away.
 His happiness is delicate like the “tender plants” and he should not have to be subject to “sorrow and care’s dismay” at his young age.
 He need not feel so unhappy when he is only a child.

 Or the summer fruits appear?

 Or how shall we gather what griefs destroy,

 When the blasts of winter appear?

 If all of the things stated in the fifth stanza happen if he is indeed stripped of his joy and given sorrow in return, then how can his parents expect the appearance of fruit in the summer.
 They should, he states, worry that due to their choices he will never be the same.
 He will be unable to stand the “blasts of winter” when they appear.